Keerush/OpenExoPlanetCatalogueMerger/README.md

 3. Change current directory to our website directory
 4. Start up the http server by running: **http-server**
 5. View your [localhost](http://localhost:8080/) in a browser

+### Contents of Website inculde:
+Deliverable 1:
+- About team Loopy Loop
+- About the members of the team
+- Our team agreement

+Deliverable 2:
+- Personas and User stories